Secondary Assignments (Overload Jobs)

 - Collective university employment complies with institutional, state and federal policies.

-- Employees with primary jobs supported by grant funding are not permitted to have secondary assignments, regardless of the grant funding source, except when the grant or contract award specifically documents the secondary assignment or when the sponsoring party has otherwise approved the arrangement in writing.
+- Employees with primary jobs supported by grant funding are permitted to have secondary assignments,only when the grant or contract award specifically documents the secondary assignment or when the sponsoring party has otherwise approved the arrangement in writing.

 - Departments must consult with VCU Human Resources prior to approval if the secondary assignment is with VCU Health System.

 - The secondary assignment(s) is only permissible after approval by the required university officials.

 - Employees on a full-time leave of absence (i.e. educational leave, study-research leave, personal leave without pay, etc.) are not permitted to hold a secondary assignment.
 Extenuating circumstances may be evaluated on a case by case basis by the respective Senior Vice President’s Office or Human Resources, as applicable.

 Procedures Applicable to All Secondary Assignments